Tokyo Travel Guide

 Henn Na Hotel

 Henn Na Hotel, meaning 'Strange Hotel', is one of the most innovative franchises in the hotel industry in the world.
-It does not require people to man the reception since the entire process of check-in and check-out is done by robots and an electronic tablet.
+Learn more about this robot-run accommodation!

 The Tokyo Tower

-In 2018, the fish market (including the famous tuna auction) and the wholesale markets moved from Tsukiji to Toyosu.
-Some of the restaurants and shops stayed behind in Tsukiji...
+In 2018, the fish market and the wholesale markets moved from Tsukiji to Toyosu.
+Some of the restaurants and shops stayed behind in Tsukiji, but the beloved tuna auction has moved.

 Nakamise in Asakusa